centreon/centreon-documentation/versioned_docs/version-23.04/connect/saml.md

 If you turn on **Enable automatic management**, users that log in to Centreon will be automatically [granted rights](../administration/access-control-lists.md), as they will be linked to [access groups](../administration/access-control-lists.md#creating-an-access-group) according to the rules you have defined.
-- **Apply only first role**: If several roles are found for a specific user in the Identity Provider's information, then only the first role will be applied.
+- **Apply only first role**: If several roles are found for a specific user in the identity provider's information, then only the first role will be applied.
 If the option is turned off, all roles will be applied.